ably77/strimzi-openshift-demo/README.md

 * Import Grafana datasources from the same namespace
 * Install Plugins (panels) defined as dependencies of dashboards

-## Prerequisites:
+## Prerequisites for Lab:
 - Multi Node Openshift/Kubernetes Cluster - (This guide is tested on 4x r5.large workers)
 - Admin Privileges (i.e. cluster-admin RBAC privileges or logged in as system:admin user)

 ## Running this Demo
-If you have an Openshift cluster up and are authenticated to the CLI, just run the command below.
-If you prefer to run through the commands manually, the instructions are in the section below.
+If you have an Openshift cluster up and are authenticated to the CLI, just run the installation script below.
+The script itself has more detailed information on the steps and commands if you prefer to run through this demo manually.
 ```
 ./runme.sh
 ```

 This quick script will:
-- Login to Openshift as an admin
 - Deploy the Strimzi Kafka Operator
 - Deploy an persistent EBS-backed kafka cluster with 3 broker nodes and 3 zookeeper nodes
 - Setup the kafka brokers connectivity using nodePort services